timber-they/HasToTex/README.md

 # HasToTex
-A Haskell to LateX converter in .NET Core.
+A Haskell to LaTeX converter in .NET Core.